lkrsova/lkrsova.github.io/_posts/2021-01-22-witcher-3-wandering-in-the-dark-level-design.md

 ---
 layout: post
 title: "Witcher 3: Wandering in the Dark quest should not be this hard"
-author: Leni Krsova
+author: "Leni Krsova"
-cover-img: /assets/img/witcher3-dark.jpg
+cover-img: witcher3-dark.jpg
 readtime: true
-thumbnail-img: ""
 tags: [uxdesign critique, video games]
 ---